 - You will be issued a user ID and password for the TSA website which you must keep for use for additional training

-- Enter your personal information and training into the TSA website.
+- Once you have logged in, select step one to enter your personal information and training into the TSA website.
 This is the information you will need to have ready:

 - Full name, including any aliases or variations in spelling; use only English letters, do not use special characters

-- Identifying information such as height, weight, hair, and eye color
+- Identifying information such as gender, height, weight, hair, and eye color

 - Country of birth, current country or countries of citizenship, and each previous country of citizenship